ligolang/ligo/gitlab-pages/docs/advanced/testing.md

 The function `Test.transfer_to_contract` allows to bake a transaction.
 It takes a target account of type `'parameter contract`, the parameter of type `'parameter` and an amount of type `tez`.
-This function performs the transaction, and returns a `test_exec_result`, which tells whether the transaction was successful or not, and in case it was not, it contains a `test_exec_error` describing the error.
-There is an alternative version, called `Test.transfer_to_contract_exn` which performs the transaction and ignores the result, failing in case that there was an error.
+This function performs the transaction, and returns a `test_exec_result` which can be matched on to know whether the transaction was successful or not.
+In case of success you will get access to the gas consumed by the execution of the contract and in case of failure you will get access to a `test_exec_error` describing the error.
+There is an alternative version, called `Test.transfer_to_contract_exn` which performs the transaction and will only return the gas consumption, failing in case that there was an error.

-We can extend the previous example by executing a transaction that increments the storage after deployment:
+We can extend the previous example by executing a transaction that increments the storage after deployment, we also print the gas consumption:
 <Syntax syntax="pascaligo">

 ```pascaligo test-ligo group=frontpage